DataBooth/duckdb-utils/docs/cli.rst

 Inserting data from files
 =========================

-The ``insert-files`` command can be used to insert the content of files, along with their metadata, into a SQLite table.
+The ``insert-files`` command can be used to insert the content of files, along with their metadata, into a DuckDB table.

-Here's an example that inserts all of the GIF files in the current directory into a ``gifs.db`` database, placing the file contents in an ``images`` table:
+Here's an example that inserts all of the GIF files in the current directory into a ``gifs.duckdb`` database, placing the file contents in an ``images`` table:

 .. code-block:: bash

-    sqlite-utils insert-files gifs.db images *.gif
+    duckdb-utils insert-files gifs.duckdb images *.gif

 You can also pass one or more directories, in which case every file in those directories will be added recursively:

 .. code-block:: bash

-    sqlite-utils insert-files gifs.db images path/to/my-gifs
+    duckdb-utils insert-files gifs.duckdb images path/to/my-gifs

 By default this command will create a table with the following schema: